 If you've got no record and you didn't take more than $400 of property, you have a good chance to get into the Neighborhood Justice Program and get some education on what happens to people who steal and how devastating it can be to your record.

 The court system has gotten much more reasonable and less harsh in recent years.
 It's important to get an attorney who is local to the court where your case is pending, who can get you a result that you can move forward with.

 There are two degrees of burglary.
 One of them is taking something from a commercial property or a car.
 The other is breaking into a residence.
 Someone's home is their castle; judges and prosecutors don't like people going into other people's homes.
 Breaking and entering is one of the elements of burglary.
 The other element is you have to intend to commit a felony.

-What Is The Difference Between First Degree And Second Degree Burglary In Los Angeles County?
+Difference Between California First Degree And Second Degree Burglary

 First-degree burglary involves going into someone's home and is divided into two segments.
 One is going into someone's home when there is a person present there.
 That is considered a violent felony.
 It is a strike and likely a prison sentence.

 The other type of first-degree burglary is just a regular home burglary where someone breaks into someone's home, steals their property, and leaves.
 That person is either caught in the act, right after or many months later.
 It doesn't really matter, as long as they can prove the case, it's a first-degree burglary.
 That is also a strike and it is considered a serious felony.

 There is a presumption in Los Angeles County related to these types of burglaries that you are going to go to prison unless your defense lawyer can show unusual circumstances.